FuelLabs/fuel-docs/src/fuel-toolchain.md

 The Sway VS Code plugin is a great example of our vision for a unified developer experience.
 The plugin interacts with the Sway language server, a forc plugin that communicates directly with the Sway compiler and shares much of its code-base.
 The plugin also allows for spinning up a Fuel node, displaying its status in real-time and (in the near future) interact with your smart contracts via the type script SDK.
 A complete solution from entirely within the plugin, from one team with a shared vision.

-You can start experimenting with the Fuel toolchain by following [fuelup's Quickstart guide](https://fuellabs.github.io/fuelup/master/installation/index.html#quickstart).
+You can start experimenting with the Fuel toolchain by following the [Fuelup Quickstart Guide](https://fuellabs.github.io/fuelup/master/installation/index.html#quickstart).